- Barrister & Solicitor

 The consensus of medical opinion at that time was that a successful treatment for spinal cord injury paralysis was unlikely, hence research into finding a cure for spinal cord injury was almost non-existent.

 Stewart decided to set up a charity with one simple aim – to raise money to fund research into ending the permanence of paralysis caused by broken necks and backs.
 He tracked down a small number of scientists around the world who were working with the central nervous system and started raising money to fund research.

-In 1980 this young visionary registered the International Spinal Research Trust (Spinal Research UK) with the Charity Commissioners in London.
-Later, after moving to Australia, in 1994 he registered the Australasian Spinal Research Trust now SpinalCure Australia.
+In 1980 this young visionary founded the International Spinal Research Trust (Spinal Research UK) — the UK’s premier spinal research charity.
+Later, after moving to Australia, he co-founded the Australasian Spinal Research Trust which is now SpinalCure Australia.